 (2) The Minister is to cause the Council’s report to be laid before each House of Parliament within 7 sitting days of the House after the Minister has received it.

-(3) This section does not affect any duty of the accountable officer of the department under the Financial Administration and Audit Act 1985 to prepare and submit an annual report containing information about the Council or the operation of that Act in relation to that annual report.
+(3) This section does not affect any duty of the accountable authority of the department under Part 5 of the Financial Management Act 2006 to prepare and submit an annual report containing information about the Council or the operation of that Act in relation to that annual report.

+[Section 26 amended by No. 77 of 2006 s.
+17.]

 Part 7 — Miscellaneous

 27. Technology parks